wireapp/roman/README.md

     "text": "Hi everybody!"
 }
 ```
-- `conversation.new_image`: When an image is posted in a conversation where this bot is present
+- `conversation.new_image` When an image is posted in a conversation where this bot is present

 ```
 {